Fortress Europe is no longer the case, Covid-19 exploring its vulnerability with free movement and lack of border controls.

 This is the country where a month ago the head of its National Health Service stated beyond belief that Covid-19 reaching a global scale was unlikely — Portugal need not worry too much, she thought.

-It’s amazing how at this day and age you still find Eurocentric people thinking Far East as a concept still valid.
+It’s amazing how at this day and age Far East as a concept is still valid.

 Authorities in Portugal keep saying Covid-19’s evolution is being observed with readiness and contingency plans on hand.